 There is electric fencing around the animals’ field – please don’t lean over the wooden fence it could be a shocking experience!

 Set in the Vale of York near the market town of Thirsk - made famous by the James Herriot stories, lays the farm of Alan & Tricia Phillips.
-Featured in the popular TV series ‘The Yorkshire Vet’, the farm produces beef cattle, hay and corn - continuing the Phillip’s 100 year old family tradition.
+Morndyke has featured in the popular TV series ‘The Yorkshire Vet’, the farm produces, hay and corn - continuing the Phillip’s 100 year old family tradition.